This documentation is adapted to FastNesting version 1.1.2.

 What export formats are supported?

-FastNesting can export to Rhino Document (all versions) for visual reports, PDF (PRO only) for professional layouts with statistics, and Excel (PRO only) for detailed cutting lists with accurate calculations (improved in v1.1.1).
+FastNesting can export to Rhino Document (all versions) for visual reports, PDF (PRO only) for professional layouts with statistics, and Excel (PRO only) for detailed cutting lists with accurate calculations.

-- Report Regeneration Mode: Create reports from existing nesting layouts without re-running calculations
+- Report Regeneration Mode: Create PDF or Excel reports from existing nesting layouts in Rhino without re-running the nesting algorithm.

-- Improved Accuracy: Better cut calculations and edge banding handling
+- Improved Accuracy: Better cut calculations and edge banding (R/F) handling.

 Can I suggest new features?